-On the Weaknesses, Drawbacks and Appropriate Uses of NSEC3
+On the Drawbacks, Weaknesses and Appropriate Uses of NSEC3

 Let’s start with a brief reminder of non-existence proofs in DNSSEC.
 If you have a solid understanding of the topic, feel free to skip this introduction.

-The standard DNSSEC solution to proving a record’s non-existence is the NSEC record.
-It contains the next node in the lexicographical order and a bitmask of available RRTYPEs:
+The standard DNSSEC solution to proving a record’s non-existence is the NSEC RR.
+It contains the next node in the lexicographical order and a bitmask of available RTYPEs:

 Knot Resolver 6 News: DoS protection – technical solution